David Savard: Columbus Blue Jackets

 In October 2010, while still eligible for major junior hockey, the Blue Jackets assigned Savard to play with the team's American Hockey League (AHL) affiliate the Springfield Falcons, where he finished as the team's top-scoring defenceman and second among all rookie blueliners leaguewide.
 He again joined the AHL ranks to begin the 2011–12 season.

 On February 7, 2012, Savard scored his first career NHL goal against Minnesota Wild goalie Niklas Bäckström.
 After playing 31 games during the 2011–12 NHL season at the age of 21, he was slowed by an injury suffered in December 2012, shortly before the league lockout resolution.
 Thereafter, Savard spent the majority of the 2012–13 season with Springfield.

 In July 2013, as a restricted free agent, Savard was re-signed to a one-year, two-way contract with the Blue Jackets organization.

 Savard played his first full NHL season with the Blue Jackets for the 2013–14 campaign, registering 15 points in 70 games.
 On July 5, 2014, he signed a two-year contract extension with the team.

 On September 15, 2015, Savard inked a five-year, $21.25 million contract extension with the Blue Jackets.
 During the 2016–17 season, he would effectively set a franchise record in plus–minus at +33.

 Tampa Bay Lightning

 Entering the final year of his contract in the pandemic delayed 2020–21 season, Savard collected one goal and six points through 40 regular-season games played.
 Approaching the annual NHL trade deadline, Savard was involved in a three-way trade involving Columbus, the Detroit Red Wings, and eventual destination Tampa Bay Lightning.
-He and the Lightning would then go on to win the Stanley Cup, with Savard contributing five points in 20 playoff games, including an assist on Ross Colton's series-clinching goal in Game 5 of that year's Stanley Cup Finals.
+He and the Lightning would then go on to win the Stanley Cup, with Savard contributing five points in 20 playoff games, including an assist on Ross Colton's series-clinching goal in game five of that year's Stanley Cup Final.